senzing-garage/knowledge-base/HOWTO/install-db2-client.md

-# Install IBM Db2 client
+# How to install IBM Db2 client

 ## Overview